hashicorp/terraform-provider-azurerm/website/docs/r/managed_lustre_file_system.html.markdown

 * `logging_container_id` - (Required) The resource ID of storage container that is used for logging events and errors.
 Changing this forces a new resource to be created.

-* `import_prefix` - (Optional) The import prefix for the Azure Machine Learning File System.
+* `import_prefix` - (Optional) The import prefix for the Azure Managed Lustre File System.
 Only blobs in the non-logging container that start with this path/prefix get hydrated into the cluster namespace.
 Changing this forces a new resource to be created.

 -> **NOTE:** It has to add roles `Contributor` and `Storage Blob Data Contributor` to the Service Principal `HPC Cache Resource Provider` for the Storage Account.
 See [official docs]( https://learn.microsoft.com/en-us/azure/azure-managed-lustre/amlfs-prerequisites#access-roles-for-blob-integration) for more information.